Thoughts on Scrum

 • brings the ability to change requirements without discarding lots of existing work

-• solves arguments about “is this a requirement for this project”; any requirement can be added to the list.
+• solves arguments about “is this requirement in-scope for this project?”; any requirement can be added to the list.
 The argument then simply becomes “what is the priority relative to other items” which is easier to solve.
 And low-priority items don’t need to be specified in detail until they near the top of the list ie it becomes clear that they really are going to be implemented.

 • solves the problem of the customer domain experts running and hiding from the development team in order to avoid “being responsible” for any incorrectly-documented requirements.
 In particular, “getting signoff on the requirements” in a waterfall model was always very difficult, as nobody wants to be the fall-guy for mistakes.
 Having requirements defined just-in-time, in a somewhat less formal manner, and without big “signoffs”, reduces this pressure.